tmalsburg/DogWhistle/experiments/Pilot01/README.md

 2. https://docs.google.com/forms/d/1-Z-3APJWdMD13HwqlC-FhvDjaGhsTYtPybdqlZKYcTw/edit

 # Participants
 Data collection was on Prolific.
+30 participants for each form.
 Filters were:
 - native language German
 - resides in Germany
 - didn’t live abroad for more than 6 months